Culture The Beauty of Africa

 Ethiopian Banna tribe boys walking on stilts.
 Photo/Ethiopian Trips

 Stilts-walking is a long-standing cultural tradition among community members.
 Unmarried young men are the carriers of this tradition popular during community festivals and rituals.
-A rule for banna tribe stilts walking during a ceremony is painting their bodies in white strips.
+A rule for Banna tribe stilts art during a ceremony is painting their bodies in white strips.

 The wooden poles used to build the stilts are sourced locally.
 A stilt can be several meters high and moving them requires a great deal of expertise, balance, and physical strength.
 Amazingly, young men pull it off with amazing elegance and dexterity which is a show of strength and physical aptitude.
 They captivate the audience with their dexterous movements as they perform complicated footwork, dance-like motions, and acrobatic performances.

 The Banna people live in southwestern Ethiopia, particularly in the Lower Omo Valley region; between Omo Rivers and Weyto.
 Banna language is a widely spoken language.
 Ideally, it is a mix of Hamar-Banna influences.
-Although the Banna people do really walk on stilts, there are other factors that also contribute to their popularity and cultural significance.
+Although the Banna people do walk on stilts, other factors also contribute to their popularity and cultural significance.

-To begin with, they have distinctive, eye-catching traditional regalia that captivates a lot of people.
+To begin with, they have distinctive, eye-catching traditional regalia that captivate a lot of people.
 Their ethnic identity is shown in the elaborate embroidery, beaded, and decorative motifs on their traditional clothes.
-Also, banna people’s kindness and generosity make them popular.
+Also, Banna people’s kindness and generosity make them popular.

 Lastly, they are famous for their craftsmanship in a wide range of industries.
 They produce fine wood carvings, woven baskets, ceramics, and other traditional crafts that are highly prized for their creative merit.